KellyWesterlund/CollatzSequence/README.md

 # CollatzSequence
-# A short practice program to test the Collatz conjecture for a given integer
+# A short practice program to test the Collatz conjecture for any positive integer

 def collatz(number):
     while number <=0: